Morris W. and Fannie B. Haft Theater

 Marvin Feldman Center, Second Floor

-The Museum at FIT presents its eighteenth academic symposium, Fashion, Science, and Exploration.
-This daylong event explores the impact of scientific thought on fashion in conjunction with two current MFIT exhibitions Expedition: Fashion from the Extreme and Force of Nature.
-Speakers will delve into the influence of thinkers such as Charles Darwin, the history of exploration, the social implications of fur, and how environmental concerns are manifested in fashion and the visual arts.
+The Museum at FIT presented its eighteenth academic symposium, Fashion, Science, and Exploration.
+The daylong event explored the impact of scientific thought on fashion in conjunction with two current MFIT exhibitions Expedition: Fashion from the Extreme and Force of Nature.
+Speakers delved into the influence of thinkers such as Charles Darwin, the history of exploration, the social implications of fur, and how environmental concerns are manifested in fashion and the visual arts.

 Dr. Valerie Steele, Introduction